-You need to register/book in in advance for each course you wish to take.
-Before being able to use the online registration system for the first time, you have to activate your university user account (see 2.6.2).
+You need to register in advance for each course you wish to take.
+Before being able to use the online registration system for the first time, you have to activate your user account (see 2.6.2).
 You will receive your user name and password automatically after matriculating (= enrolling) at the University.